 WAC 296-67-319 Process safety information.
-(1) The employer must develop, implement, and maintain a compilation of written process safety information (PSI) before performing any:
+(1) The employer must develop and maintain a compilation of written process safety information (PSI) before performing any:

-(a) Process hazard analysis (PHA);
+- (a) PHA;

-(b) Hierarchy of hazard controls analysis (HCA);
+- (b) HCA;

-(c) Safeguard protection analysis (SPA); or
+- (c) SPA; or

-(d) Damage mechanism review (DMR).
+- (d) DMR.

 (2) The compilation of written PSI must be sufficient to enable the employer and employee involved in operating or maintaining a process to identify and understand the hazards posed by the process.